sudoash/zeus/README.md

-  ssh [container]  Connect via SSH to the specified container info             Displays info for your Docker machine destroy          Removes the Docker machine
+  ssh [container]  Connect via SSH to the specified container info             Displays info for your Docker machine destroy          Removes the Docker machine fix              Attempts to fix any SSL or NFS issues
  ```

 ## Todos